Killer Mike, 21 Savage file Supreme Court brief over rapper in prison for lyrics

 He said that rap lyrics are often used as evidence of someone's involvement in an underlying crime.
 But Knox's case is different, he said.

-"With Jamal Knox, it is a smaller subset of cases, where the words themselves are the crime," Nielson told NBC News.
+"With Jamal Knox, it is a smaller subset of cases, where the words themselves are the crime," Nielson said.
 "If we were being consistent about this, country singers would also be behind bars."

 "There is a certain absurdity to it, but at the time same time, it's frightening because there is a racial double standard," the professor claimed.